bwaldon/crossling_reference/simulations/ang_manh_simulations/readme.md

 https://doi.org/10.48550/arXiv.1810.00367

 ## Basic Structure of Waldon and Degen's RSA Models
 This is a simple overview.
-For a more detailed explanation see XYZ.

 **Semantics()**
 Function 1: